frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflows.md

 1. Under Workflow State Field, enter a name for the Custom Field that'll be added to the DocType, Leave Application in this case.
 1. On saving, the Custom Field will be created in the DocType.

-### 1.2 Things to note when creating a Workflow
+### 2.2 Things to note when creating a Workflow

-* Creating a workflow essentially overwrites the existing code written for that document.
-Thus the document will function based on your workflow and not based on the pre-set code settings.
-Hence there might be no submit button/option if you have not specified it in the workflow.
+* Creating a Workflow in ERPNext essentially overrides the regular Save and Submit workflow.
+Thus the document will function based on your Workflow and not based on the pre-set code workflow.
+Hence there might be no Submit button/option if you have not specified it in the Workflow you create.

     If you don't apply a Workflow to a document, and that document is submittable, then it has the default workflow with states: Draft - Submitted - Cancelled.
 If you are applying a Workflow to a submittable document, then those default states should be handled by the user.